List of EastEnders characters introduced in 2002: Juley Smith

 Julius "Juley" Smith, played by Joseph Kpobie, first appears in July 2002 as Gus Smith's (Mohammed George) brother.
 He proves to be a problem for Gus, as he gets involved in crime, including firearm possession and the theft of charity money, which leads to his departure in April 2005.
 In September 2005 he returns and visits France with Gus, Minty Peterson (Cliff Parisi), Garry Hobbs (Ricky Groves) and Mickey Miller (Joe Swash).
 Mickey's father Mike Swann (Mark Wingett) sees straight through him and exposes him as a con-man.
 He returns to Walford and promises to change.

 Juley then has a romance with Ruby Allen (Louisa Lytton).
 Their crush starts on 21 November 2005; however, they really push the limits on 12 December 2005 when they have sex together, despite watchful eye of Ruby's father, Johnny Allen (Billy Murray).
 The couple do not seem to care about what Johnny thinks, but Juley has a near-fatal encounter with Johnny on 15 December 2005 when Johnny ambushes him with a pair of kitchen scissors, with the intent to harm him.
 Juley is only saved when Dennis Rickman (Nigel Harman) intervenes.
 It is subsequently revealed that Juley is working for Phil Mitchell (Steve McFadden), who is paying him to be with Ruby to antagonise Johnny.
 Ruby later moves in with Juley.

 Juley starts to fall in love with Ruby and decides to call it off with Phil, who orders Juley to give back all the money he has been paid.
 Juley had put some of the money into his brother Gus's fund to see his dog, Wellard, who has been arrested for biting Ian Beale (Adam Woodyatt).
 Gus catches Juley with the money, and forces Juley into confessing about his working for Phil.
-In January 2006, Phil wants Juley to end his relationship with Ruby, saying if Juley doesn't end it, he will tell Johnny the truth and Johnny will most likely kill Juley.
+In January 2006, Phil wants Juley to end his relationship with Ruby, saying if Juley does not end it, he will tell Johnny the truth and Johnny will most likely kill Juley.
 Juley breaks up with Ruby in the harshest way he can, despite his true feelings.
 Johnny is released from hospital and finds out about Phil paying Juley.
 Johnny threatens to kill Juley if he ever goes near Ruby again.
 Realising he is making a mistake Juley attempts to get Ruby back, and she eventually agrees to try again.
 However, she realises that she cannot trust him when she finds herself questioning his phone calls.
 When Ruby returns to Walford after her father's arrest, Juley talks to her in the market to see if she is okay, but is badly beaten by Johnny's employee, Jake Moon (Joel Beckett).